 - special trade passenger ship instruments (SPACE STP, STP).

 The Facilitation Committee is considering the Convention on Facilitation of International Maritime Traffic (FAL Convention).
+The process is expected to be completed in 2022.

 Conventions under the purview of the Legal Committee: